... Clean alternatives to fossil fuels

 Up to 2030

 In 2008, the European Union adopted the Renewable Energy Directive which requires that by 2020, 20% of the EU’s final energy consumption is generated from renewable sources.
+Since then all 28 Member States have been deploying renewable energy to reach their national efforts as well as the 2020 target.

 Senior Policy Officer Renewable Energy